Orientation workshops on Composite Heritage

 Applying DNH while working on Conflict

 Fellow travelers in South Asia, working on DNH approach have started moving beyond LCP and applying the tool in their Peace Building efforts.
-ISD, along with other organizations, now uses this tool to unpack real context of conflict and evolve our intervention in such a manner that we no longer remain confined to using DNH as analytical tool only.
+ISD, along with other organizations, now uses this tool to unpack the real context of conflict and evolve our intervention in such a manner that we no longer remain confined to using DNH as an analytical tool only.
 Rather, we put it to use in our Peace Building endeavour.

 Mainstreaming Composite Heritage and Local Capacities for Peace